Skip to main content

 Encourage kid chemistry

-Every kid I know loves this activity, even the ones that like to pretend they’re too grown up to make messes.
+Every kid I know loves this activity, even the ones who like to pretend they’re too grown up to make messes.

-You’ll need two empty bowls, a source of water and every half-empty box of pancake mix, decade-old spice and leftover grain you’re never going to use again from the back of the cupboard.
-If you keep a box of baking soda in the fridge, get that too.
+You’ll need two empty bowls, a source of water and every half-empty box of pancake mix, decade-old jar of spice and leftover bag of grain you’re never going to use again lurking in the back of the cupboard.
+If you keep a box of baking soda in the fridge, grab that, too.
 You may want to throw in a measure full of vinegar just to keep things interesting.

-Lay a drop cloth in a spot you don’t mind having a huge mess (an outside location works best), and hand everything over to your kid(s) for experimentation.
+Lay a drop cloth in a spot where you don’t mind having a huge mess (an outside location works best), and hand everything over to your kid(s) for experimentation.
 They will know what to do.
 You can check in frequently, but do not supervise.
-Set expectations early on where to put garbage.
-They will need it.
+Set expectations early on about where to put garbage.
+They will need to know.

 Pro tip: If you set up outside, be sure to point out which plants can be included in their experiments and which plants they should avoid.